Child Safe Scouting

 Scouts WA also maintains a list of frequently asked questions and their answers, available here.

 The following forms are available on MyScout and below for use:

 Reporting Abuse in Scouting

 Scouts WA welcomes approaches from anyone wishing to talk to us about abuse that has happened in Scouting, regardless of when the abuse took place.

-Incidents can be reported to Scouts WA Incident Liaison Officer, on 0400 525 629 or email@example.com.
+Incidents can be reported to Scouts WA Quality and Incident Officer (QIO), on 0400 525 629 or at email@example.com.

 If for some reason the listed phone number goes to voicemail, please leave a message starting with ‘I would like to talk to someone privately about what happened to someone I know at Scouts’ along with your name and contact details.
 The call will be returned the same day, in a confidential environment to ensure privacy.